pendi12/mineshaft/README.md

 The Mineshaft Desktop Application will instantiate an Express Server, responsible for interpreting the GraphQL queries/mutations.
 Passing query/muation payloads to the correct database(s).
 GraphQL provides robust "resolver" features, which translate to easy-to-understand nested queries/mutations, but complex data fetching across multiple databases, networks and services.

 The easy-to-understand nested queries part is **super important**, because we need a reliable, *functional* method for passing complex data structures to the Dashboard Interface.
 The Mineshaft Dashboard relies heavily on the D3/VX/React for generating interactive and real-time charts, graphs, tress, dendographs, histograms, etc...
-In summary, we don't have the luxury of not controlling exactky how our data is structured for our interface, **literally** everything will break.
+In summary, we don't have the luxury of not controlling exactly how our data is structured for our interface, **literally** everything will break.

 ![Mineshaft Desktop Application](internals/img/mineshaftIntroduction.jpg)

-### The Future of Cross Compatability - WebAssembly
+### The Future of Cross Compatibility - WebAssembly
 Mineshaft will employ C++ and WebAssembly for even **better/faster/smarter/sexier** cross-platform capability

 Essentially skipping past C++ bindings, but still incorporating low-level byte code optimizations directly into the Javascript development workflow \**yay*\*.